This lightweight leisure chair was inspired by a curiosity with the experiential effects of weightlessness.

 It's good for indoors or outdoors.
 Lightweight carbon-fiber construction means it is easy to move around, easy to clean, and easy to relax in.

-How might material, form, and functionality be utilized to create a more enduring and user-friendly solution?
+Material, form, and function must be utilized to create a more enduring and user-friendly solution

 Form inspirations were influenced by the intended manufacturing process of open-molded carbon fiber, with ease of manufacture, high strength, ease of portability, and expressive quality as primary drivers for the design.